awwright/http-progress/draft-wright-http-patch-byterange.md

 For brevity, example HTTP requests or responses may add newlines or whitespace, or omit some headers necessary for message transfer.

 The term "byte" is used in the {{!RFC9110}} sense to mean "octet."
 Ranges are zero-indexed and inclusive.
 For example, "bytes 0-0" means the first byte of the document, and "bytes 1-2" is a range with two bytes, starting one byte into the document.
 Ranges of zero bytes are described by an address offset rather than a range.
-For example, "at byte 15".
+For example, "at byte 5" would separate the byte ranges 0-4 and 5-9.

 # Modifying a content range with PATCH

-Although the Content-Range field cannot be used in the request headers without risking data corruption, it may be used in conjunction with the PATCH method {{RFC5789}} as part of a media type whose semantics writes a subset of a document, at a particular byte offset.
+The Content-Range field in a PUT request requires support by the server in order to be processed correctly.
+Without specific support, the server's normal behavior would be to ignore the header, replacing the entire resource with just the part that changed, causing data corruption.
+To mitigate this, Content-Range may be used in conjunction with the PATCH method {{RFC5789}} as part of a media type whose semantics are to write at the specified byte offset.
 This document re-uses the "multipart/byteranges" media type, and defines the "message/byterange" media type, for this purpose.

 A byte range patch lists one or more _parts_.
 Each part specifies two essential components:

 1. Part fields: a list of HTTP fields that specify metadata, including the range being written to, the length of the body, and information about the target document that cannot be listed in the PATCH headers, e.g. Content-Type (where it would describe the patch itself, rather than the document being updated).

-2. A part body: the actual data to write to the indicated location.
+2. A part body: the actual data to write to the specified location.

 Each part MUST indicate a single contiguous range to be written to.
 Servers MUST reject byte range patches that don't contain a known range with a 422 or 400 error.
 (This would mean the client may be using a yet-undefined mechanism to specify the target range.)